My Clients Can’t Afford Me

-If like my client Alice, you specialise in helping busy business owners automate and systematise areas of their business so they get their time back, your clients will say no because they haven’t got the time to work with you.
+If like my client Alice you specialise in helping busy business owners automate and systematise areas of their business so they get their time back, your clients will say they haven’t got the time to work with you.

 Or if like another client Linda you specialise in helping people overcome anxiety, the very need to make a decision in itself makes their anxiety worse and so they say no.

 Can you recognise something similar in your own business?

 So what should we do?
 Should we pack it all in?
 Throw in the towel?